aperritano/simpleFlightSearch/README.md

 ## Running

-in simpleFlightSearch directory run:
+In simpleFlightSearch directory run:
+* mvn install
 * mvn package
-* mvn spring-boot:run

 Then in the server directory run:
 * mvn spring-boot:run